wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/4a-use-data-cds-exercise.md

 exercise.
 Open the link and select the **Download** button and save it locally.

 1. Open the file.
 Notice the **Stage** column is empty.
 You'll need to look these up and enter them manually.
-1. You will need the Power Apps maker portal open; if you closed it, go to the [Power Apps maker portal](https://make.powerapps.com/) and sign in to Power Apps.
+1. You'll need the Power Apps maker portal open; if you closed it, go to the [Power Apps maker portal](https://make.powerapps.com/) and sign in to Power Apps.
 1. Go back to your Excel file and in the **Stage** column, enter the values as below:
 	- **Contoso Flooring**: Won
 	- **Fabrikam Inc**:  Won